tiagolicanton/gettingdata/README.md

-Assignment for course project of "Getting and Cleaning data" session Jan 5th - Feb 2nd 2015
+Assignment for course project of "Getting and Cleaning data" session Jan 5th - Feb 2nd 2015, I am resubmitting my work to Feb session as the github link was not successfully submitted to the Jan session.

 >*Usage:*
  > - Copy run_analysis.R to your working directory